singhkpratham/geocompr/12-transport.md

 ## Transport zones

 Although transport systems are primarily based on linear features and nodes --- including pathways and stations --- it often makes sense to start with areal data, to break continuous space into tangible units [@hollander_transport_2016].
-In addition to the boundary defining the study area (Bristol in this case), two zone types are of particular interest to transport researchers: and origin and destination zones.
+In addition to the boundary defining the study area (Bristol in this case), two zone types are of particular interest to transport researchers: origin and destination zones.
 Often, the same geographic units are used for origins and destinations.
 However, different zoning systems, such as '[Workplace Zones](https://data.gov.uk/dataset/workplace-zones-a-new-geography-for-workplace-statistics3)', may be appropriate to represent the increased density of trip destinations in areas with many 'trip attractors' such as schools and shops [@office_for_national_statistics_workplace_2014].